cran/LinkedMatrix/README.md

 It was originally developed for the [BGData](https://github.com/QuantGen/BGData) package to address the array size limit of [ff](http://cran.r-project.org/package=ff) (`length must be between 1 and .Machine$integer.max`) by chaining multiple `ff` objects together.

+This package is deliberately kept simple.
+For computational methods that use LinkedMatrix check out the [BGData package](https://github.com/QuantGen/BGData).

 Example
 -------